sarahgormley/readme-generator/README.md

 ## Description
 This ReadMe generator takes a user's input from the command line and creates a professional ReadMe.
+Using the Inquirer package, a number of questions are displayed in the terminal, relating to the user's ReadMe.
+When the user answers the questions, the responses are then used to create a ReadMe.

 ## Installation